I’m going to break an editorial rule for this blog and cover more than one main idea — namely cooning and lowering the City of Chicago’s crime rate.

-You place the blame Donald Trump’s debut Black History Month event as President of the United States for my exception.
+You’ve shamed those so-called Black leaders for attending Donald Trump’s debut Black History Month event as President of the United States.
+I disagree.

 I don’t instantly think every African descendant who meets with #45 is competing for the Stepin Fetchit “Grin Harder” award.

 Kwame Toure taught us long ago to pay less attention to the liaisons someone creates and focus on their consciousness.

 A woke state of mind will ultimately do what’s right for humanity.

 Should you be reminded that Moses was raised in the Pharoah’s palace … ?